 Breg Adventure Park is one of the largest adventure parks in Italy.
 It is located in the heart of Val di Breguzzo and surrounded by beautiful nature.
 With over 160 activities, divided into 9 routes of different levels, this park has plenty to keep the whole family entertained.

-Practical information: Wear easy sportive clothes and hiking boots or walking shoes.
-Harness and helmet is provided and you can buy special gloves for 2 EUR.
+Practical information: Wear easy sports clothes and hiking boots or walking shoes.
+Harness and helmet are provided and you can buy special gloves for 2 EUR.
 You can find more practical information on Breg Adventure Park website.

 Explore Trentino Mountains by E-mountain Bike

 Ever since I tried e-mountain biking for the first time, I wanted to do it again with the whole family.
 However, our kids are still quite young and so we never found a good place to do it.
 Some places don’t have e-bikes for kids, some countries forbid it under the age of 10, and also often the tracks are too dangerous to go mountain biking with children…